Cyber Labeling Research Initiative

 The U.S. Department of Energy’s (DOE) Office of Cybersecurity, Energy Security, and Emergency Response (CESER) has initiated research to develop a proof-of-concept label for energy product cybersecurity labeling.

-Researchers from six National Laboratories are exploring the best methods to present information about energy product security features that may inform consumer decisions when purchasing smart meter and inverter devices.
+Researchers from six national laboratories are exploring the best methods to present information about energy product security features that may inform consumer decisions when purchasing smart meter and inverter devices.

 • The research initiative period is July 10, 2023 through late 2024.